kaciexx/FFXIV_Vibe_Plugin/Packs/README.md

 ## Val pack

 **Description**:
-Trigger sets created by Vel.
-There are currently triggers for the following classes:
+Triggers pack created by Vel.
+There are currently general triggers and triggers for the following classes:

 - Dancer
 - Dark Knight
 - Dragoon
 - Red Mage
-- General

 The "General" class contains triggers that can be used across other classes, as they are triggers that responds to things Greetings, Teleporting, and Duty Pops.
 Feel free to mix and match to your liking whenever you import them.
 I'd highly recommend making profiles for each class (if you're part of the Premium Subscription).